digidem/mapeo-map-server/README.md

 ## Usage

-The default export is a factory function for creating a map server instance, which is built on top of [Fastify](https://www.fastify.io/).
+The default export is a function for creating a map server instance.
 Basic usage is as follows:

 ```js
 // better-sqlite3 is a peer dependency and must be installed manually.